ericmjalbert/budgeting-bob/README.md

 docker-compose up --force-recreate
 ```

+This will start-up the app and a local postgres database (with some initialized dummy data).
 To restart the database, you need to have the local volume deleted:
 ```bash
 docker-compose down -v
 ```

-To actually do activites locally, you need to register a user named `admin_jalbert`.
+The local docker doesn't have any user authentication, this is activated with `LOCAL_MODE=true` and it skips the user session logic from Flask.
-Going to the `/register` URL will allow you to register a user, the password can be simple here since it'll just be for local work.
+Logging in and Registering a user can still be access (by directly going to `/login` and `/register`), but is not needed for the local usage.

 ## User Access